stevebosserman/timebanking-matters/README.md

-# resilient-ideas-for-scrutiny
+# timebanking-matters
-Ideas for upcoming articles by Bill Fulkerson and Steve Bosserman that we offer to the GitHub community for feedback.
+Ideas for inclusion in the GitBook, Timebanking Matters, for consideration and feedback by the GitHub community.